phil-egli/hello-world/README.md

 hi

-i'm using github the first time in my life... woohoo! let's code!
+i'm using github for the first time in my life... woohoo! let's code!